Skip to content

 Common Types of ADR

 Arbitration.
-A forum in which each party and its counsel present its position before a neutral third party, who renders a specific award.
+A forum in which each party and its counsel presents its position before a neutral third party, who renders a specific award.
 If the parties stipulate in advance, the award is binding and is enforceable in the same manner as any contractual obligation.
 If the parties do not stipulate that the award is binding, the award is not binding and a request for trial de novo (trial lawyer) may be made.

 Early Neutral Evaluation.
 (ENE).
 A forum in which attorneys present the core of the dispute to a neutral evaluator in the presence of the parties.
 This occurs after the case is filed but before Discovery (the formal process of gathering information pertinent to the pending litigation, which may include written interrogatories, document production and depositions) is conducted.
 The neutral then gives a candid assessment of the strengths and weaknesses of the case.
 If settlement does not result, the neutral helps narrow the dispute and suggests guidelines for managing discovery.